ch363/Spending_Analyser/README.md

 ## Pages

 - **Overview** — The main dashboard with monthly metrics, charts, and AI highlights.
-- **Insights** — A scaffolded deep-dive view that reuses AI highlights, surfaces top category movers, and maps upcoming enhancements.
-Access it via the navigation bar at the top of the app.
+- **Insights** — An AI-guided deep dive featuring the cash-flow runway gauge, recurring subscription watchlist, duplicate charge alerts, and top category movers.
+Access it from the navigation bar at the top of the app.

 ## Development tips